JetBrains/intellij-sdk-docs/topics/ui/principles/icons_style.md

 ### Action icons

 An action icon is an icon that triggers an action.
 It usually appears on toolbars and in dialogs.
-There are 5 colors in the actions icons palette.
-Dark version is for Darcula theme.
+There are 5 colors in the action icons palette.
+The dark version is for Darcula theme.

 [//]: # (<note>Download a <a href="../../../images/ui/icons/Icons template.sketch" download>Sketch file</a> with the&nbsp;color palette.</note>)